Victor-Rebuild/victor-1.6-rebuild/README.md

 - Unintentional and Intentional performances
 - Improved Japanese TTS voice
 - Upped temprature limit for Vector 2.0
+- Smoother pre-1.6 eye darts (Used code from Viccyware)
 - Rainbow Eyes!
 - Petting Lights (Code from WireOS but petting colors are mine)
+- Smoother pre-1.6 eye darts (Used code from Viccyware)
+- Intent graph backported from firmware 1.8 (Could someone with a ddl server sub test this pls?)
+- Fixed going back to charger loop

 ## Building (Linux)